 The first emblem is natural and resembles the name underlined with blue chalk.
 The composition conveys the idea of special effects, transforming ordinary lines into frames at the animator’s will.

-The studio’s founders invented a mechanism that allowed light effects to be added to the frame not manually but automatically.
-To do this, complex studies of the passage of light through water and ice had to be carried out.
-In honor of the first experiments and achievements, the blue stripe of the logo appeared.
+The studio’s founders invented a mechanism that automatically added light effects to the frame.
+To do this, complex studies of the passage of light through water and ice were necessary.
+In honor of these first experiments and achievements, the blue stripe of the logo appeared.

-The composition also tells about the company’s first client, who helped it establish itself and start work after the stock market crash in America.
+The composition also tells the story of the company’s first client, who helped it establish itself and begin operations after the stock market crash in America.
 The commercial concerned the customer’s logo flying over the ocean.
-The hint at this composition is contained in the blue line of the Blue Sky emblem.
+The hint of this composition lies in the blue line of the Blue Sky emblem.

 The upward rise of the line speaks of a fast start, the rise of the studio to the top.
-In the first years of its work, Blue Sky shot 200 animated commercials.
-Then it released Bunny, a short film of its production, which won an Oscar in 1998.
+In its first years of work, Blue Sky shot 200 animated commercials.
+Then, it released Bunny, a short film of its production, which won an Oscar in 1998.

 2005 – 2013

-The idea of selling the division due to financial problems of 20th Century Fox was abandoned after Ice Age nominations for an Oscar.
-Instead, the studio was transformed, moved to a new headquarters, and updated the logo.
-The change of emblem was timed to coincide with the second animated film, Robots, released in 2005.
+The idea of selling the division due to 20th Century Fox’s financial problems was abandoned after The Ice Age received Oscar nominations.
+Instead, the studio was transformed, moved to a new headquarters, and updated its logo.
+The emblem change coincided with the release of the second animated film, Robots, in 2005.
 After its creation, it became clear that the studio would actively engage in animation.

 The gray and blue shades reflect the colors of the sky.
-For an ordinary, seemingly “gray” studio, which was working on special effects, suddenly, the clouds dissipated, and the blue sky peeked through, revealing new perspectives and opportunities.
+The clouds suddenly dissipated, revealing an ordinary, seemingly “gray” studio working on special effects, and the blue sky peeked through, offering new perspectives and opportunities.

 The blue line is like a mark on the ice from skates, the imprint of a whirlwind that sweeps the studio into the future.